rtk0c/SJSU-CS157A-webdev/README.md

 [Ubuntu](https://documentation.ubuntu.com/server/how-to/databases/install-postgresql/index.html),
 [Fedora](https://docs.fedoraproject.org/en-US/quick-docs/postgresql).

 Create a user and a database.
-Below these will be `dbuser` with password `password` and `cs157a_webdev_db`, replace all occurrences of them with your choice.
+Below these will be `postgres` with password `000000` and `lib`, replace all occurrences of them with your choice.

 Initialize the database by running the `db_setup.sql` file.
 This creates the necessary tables and other things.